Burakbgmk/P-game/README.md

-# P-game(prototype)
+# XOX-game(prototype)
 3D platform game with cool mechanics.

 This project began as a idea of fast paced action-platform game which will include state changes between action and platform behaviors.
-It is still a prototype with basic mechanics.
+It is still a prototype with basic mechanics and XOX elements.